 ITHQ’s immersive Service de Bar (Bartending) diploma is a twice-yearly course run in fall and winter for classes of up to 18 students, who will go on to learn everything they need to equip them for the often demanding world of tending bar and drinks service in various venues.
 The course itself is part-time: eighty hours in total, taking place two evenings a week – typically for five hours each evening – and spread over eight weeks, with a vast array of topics, skills and techniques of the trade imparted by experienced industry veterans.

 The Service de Bar program offers schooling in ‘service and mixology as an art form’.
-Students undergo an intensive period of training so that they will be equipped to tend and manage bars in multiple environments and for a wide range of clientele by the end of the course.
+Students undergo an intensive period of training to be equipped to tend and manage bars in multiple environments and for a wide range of clientele by the end of the course.
 Topics covered include the preparation of drinks, diplomacy during service, the principles of modern mixology – particularly for cocktails – and setting up/closing bar.
-At the same time, professionalism is a core value and taught via lessons on dealing with public drunkenness, observation of hygiene and security measures, and development of communication.
-Industry and technical knowledge are also at the forefront of lessons, with workshops involving product awareness, the classification of spirits and fortified wines, the principles of fermentation and distillation, and inventory management at venues.
+At the same time, professionalism is a core value and taught via lessons on dealing with public drunkenness, observing hygiene and security measures, and developing communication.
+Industry and technical knowledge are also at the forefront of lessons, with workshops involving product awareness, classifying spirits and fortified wines, the principles of fermentation and distillation, and inventory management at venues.

 The – Institut de tourisme et d’hôtellerie du Québec – has won numerous awards for its courses, methods and accomplishments, including the Prix d’excellence de l’administration publique (Award of Excellence in Public Administration) in 2012.
 In 2010 it became the first Québec institution accredited by London’s Wine & Spirit Education Trust (WSET) to offer WSET’s exclusive intermediate training program and its associated diploma.
 Also, in 2010, ITHQ became internationally recognized in hotel management training when it joined The Leading Hotel Schools of the World, while in 2003 it was awarded the respected “Ordre du Mérite hôtelier” medal by the Association des hôteliers du Québec.